ng-doc/ng-doc/apps/documentation/src/app/getting-started/what-is-ng-doc/index.md

 and run it in development mode.
 NgDoc uses these to inject into build mode, and then it will run one of the native angular builders to build your application.

+## @ng-doc/app

+Provides a core set of components that are used to build the application and display the content of the documentation.

+Some of them are customizable and offer the ability to provide your own variations, for example for `Playground Demo` you can provide your own component that will manage the possible values of `@Input`

+## @ng-doc/ui-kit

+Provides a set of components for creating your own documentation blocks if required, buttons, comboboxes, icons, etc.

+You can use the components from this library as you wish, to create new or modify existing application blocks.

+## @ng-doc/core

+Contains common, reusable entities used by other libraries in this project.